ERGOcode/Cumulative-Temperature-Mask/README.md

 Step six: Create the desire map and save as JPG

 Step seven: Create GIF using GIMP
-Open GIM, Open all files as layers, Create animation, then save as GIF.
+Open GIMP, Open all files as layers, Create animation, then save as GIF.